zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/15-sinhala-amazon.md

 Four Leaders, Padawachendiyaya, Sasara Bothayangayo, Aryan They are the Ashtangan road, if Shanthi Padas.
 The protection of the shantyverse, Ababyverse, Aachword, Aruthword Nibbana, Kaymanuwi, Deshannu Manuwi, Measure to be imposed.
 Measure the bandage, open openings.
-Divide “All eyes True”, “seeing all things” is the almighty.
+Divide "All eyes True", "seeing all things" is the almighty.
 Bhavath Budurajanan His eyes, and jinness, are born not before, but at once.
 Hence The Buddhism itself has all eyes with sight.

 [APZ 65.3] (#apz65 .3) {#apz65 .3.ref .apz} "This is what I do not know
-What is not known in Manuvi” is the unpretentious Nibbana.
+What is not known in Manuvi" is the unpretentious Nibbana.
 Nakatungurusa Nibbana.
-“Bhagavath” is the Word of Honor.
+"Bhagavath" is the Word of Honor.
 (Applied to the Great Niddice (7-2) 1 Must.)
 Reduced imposition.
 This is Bhagagaha.
-“Komayo” is a promo As Kama is two parts.
+"Komayo" is a promo As Kama is two parts.
 That is, object rooms and cleavage rooms.
 (Great (1) 1 (ii) 2—3 shall be applied in the Niddeis.)
 Vocational Problessees Knowing, restrain and restrain clicamas.
 Behave. postures